 - PHI 101 PRINCIPLES OF REASONING (3, fa, sp).
-Analysis of argument, detection of fallacies, meaning and definition, formal deduction and induction, with emphasis on practical applications. - PHI 102 INTRODUCTION TO PHILOSOPHY (3, sp, su).
-Acquaints the student with some problems and methods of philosophic inquiry. - PHI 201 MAJOR RELIGIONS OF THE WORLD (3, sp, odd).
-Compares and contrasts concepts of ultimate reality, the world of sense, human nature and religious morality of major Eastern and Western religions, including Hinduism, Buddhism, Islam, Christianity and modern secularism. - PHI 203 ETHICS (3, sp).
+Analysis of argument, detection of fallacies, meaning and definition, formal deduction and induction, with emphasis on practical applications.
+MOTR PHIL 101, transfer guaranteed. - PHI 102 INTRODUCTION TO PHILOSOPHY (3, sp, su).
+Acquaints the student with some problems and methods of philosophic inquiry.
+MOTR PHIL 100, transfer guaranteed. - PHI 201 MAJOR RELIGIONS OF THE WORLD (3, sp, odd).
+Compares and contrasts concepts of ultimate reality, the world of sense, human nature and religious morality of major Eastern and Western religions, including Hinduism, Buddhism, Islam, Christianity and modern secularism.
+MOTR RELG 100, transfer guaranteed.

+- PHI 203 ETHICS (3, sp).
 Nature of moral problems and some alternative methods for their solution.
 Emphasis will be placed on applications to personal and social issues.

-- PHI 203H HONORS ETHICS (3, fa, odd).
+MOTR PHIL 102, transfer guaranteed. - PHI 203H HONORS ETHICS (3, fa, odd).
 An exploration of Western and non-Western approaches to ethics for Lincoln University honors students.
-Special emphasis is given to applied ethics and the perspectives of different cultures and ethnicities on important moral issues of our time. - PHI 204 POLITICAL PHILOSOPHY (3, fa, even).
+Special emphasis is given to applied ethics and the perspectives of different cultures and ethnicities on important moral issues of our time.
+MOTR PHIL 102, transfer guaranteed. - PHI 204 POLITICAL PHILOSOPHY (3, fa, even).
 Philosophical foundations of democracy and major criticisms.
 Applications to current issues will be stressed.